armandosunny/EcoNicheS/README.md

 # To install the library

-EcoNicheS works with specific libraries in R that it uses to perform ecological niche modeling analyses, as later versions have been found to be incompatible.
-Therefore, to ensure smooth functionality, please download and install the correct version of the following libraries in RStudio.
-You can visit the websites listed below to obtain the required packages and you can try using the listed commands in RStudio as well to obtain the necessary versions.
+EcoNicheS works with specific libraries in R that it uses to perform ecological niche modeling analyses, and although the loading of most of them is automatic when running the application, there are some exceptions so it is necessary that you please use the command shown below in RStudio to ensure smooth functionality.

 ``` r
 #Before loading the graphical interface, paste this line to give more capacity to rJava and then select the working directory